ECB sees steady moderate growth ahead for euro zone

 FRANKFURT The euro zone economy will continue to grow at a moderate pace in the near term before gaining some strength over the coming two years but there are downside risks to this outlook, the European Central Bank said on Thursday.

-Household consumption will remain the driver of growth, benefiting from improved labour markets while business investment could also gain some strength, the ECB said in an economic bulletin.
+Household consumption will remain the driver of growth, benefiting from improved labor markets while business investment could also gain some strength, the ECB said in an economic bulletin.

 "Risks surrounding the euro area growth outlook remain on the downside," the ECB said.
 "The downside risks relate, in particular, to the heightened uncertainties regarding developments in the global economy and to broader geopolitical risks."